starfederation/datastar/site/static/md/tests/text_input_value.md

-# Input Value
+# Text Input Value

-Tests that a input's bound signal is set to its value when non-empty and no signal is defined.
+Tests that a text input's bound signal is set to its value when non-empty and no signal is defined.

 <div>
   <input type="text" data-bind-result value="foo" class="input input-bordered" />